 Project modelling using the tools and methods of systems thinking and system dynamics helped us create a new, simple procedure for planning and monitoring the development of cultural projects.
 The method is based on the system dynamics and principles of project iterative development; therefore, we called it The Dynamic Iteration Method.
-Research in project teams first aimed to evaluate the success ranking of five completed projects.
-When evaluating the project's success ranking it was found out that the Dynamic Iteration Method can be useful also during the project execution.
 The project plan was designed to identify the project parameters in its three constraints: costs, scope and schedule.
 In order to measure the values of exogenous variables essential for the project, we have compiled a tri-set of research questions.
 Answers to these questions were then collected from thirty members from five project teams.